 Queen's Celebrates Race Equality Reverse Mentoring Pilot

-Ahead of Race Equality Week 2023 (6 – 12 February 2023), Queen’s Gender Initiative, who are leading Queen’s application to the Race Equality Charter (REC, Advance HE), and integrate efforts to promote racial equity for staff and students in our community, celebrated the completion of the pilot REC Reverse Mentoring Programme.
+Ahead of Race Equality Week 2023 (6 – 12 February 2023), Queen’s Gender Initiative – who are leading Queen’s application to the Race Equality Charter (REC, Advance HE) and to integrate efforts to promote racial equity for staff and students in our community – celebrated the completion of the pilot REC Reverse Mentoring Programme.

 Over the last year, colleagues identifying as Black, Asian and Minority Ethnic acted as Mentors to Mentees from the University leadership team.

 Professor Karen McCloskey, Director of Queen's Gender Initiative, commented;

 "Taking action to address racial inequities involves listening to, understanding and learning from each other.
 What is the experience of someone working (or studying) at Queen's who is from a minority ethnic group?
 What barriers might a minority ethnic staff member (or student) come up against?
 How can senior managers and leaders across Queen's help to dismantle these barriers in their areas and influence change across the University?